Shopify Developer

 FAQ

-A Shopify developer focuses on theme code, Online Store 2.0 architecture, and front-end implementation (Liquid, JS, HTML/CSS).
+A Shopify developer focuses on theme code, OS 2.0 architecture, and front-end implementation (Liquid, JS, HTML/CSS).
 Many “experts” focus more on strategy or apps.
 I work mainly on code-level improvements that impact speed, UX, and maintainability.

 Yes.
 Most work is done directly on an existing theme (Dawn or other OS 2.0 themes), with upgrade-safe patterns so you can keep improving without rebuilding everything.